How To Console Yourself!

 This console by Globe West is an artwork in itself.
 It doesn't really need much `dressing up' perhaps a simple stack of architectural books and a lamp would certainly be a statement.
 It would also be good in a bigger living room, you need some distance to stand back and get the full effect.

-There's a huge range of console tables around modern through to more french provincial like this one with a zinc top.
+There's a huge range of console tables around french provincial style to modern timber like the one below.
 They suit all sorts of homes and give you somewhere to display beautiful items you may have collected on your travels or simply a few shells and a piece of driftwood from the beach...you are only limited by your imagination.